KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 ------------------
 Knowage installer is an application which steers the user to the installation and the first configuration of the product.
 It works in both Linux and Windows operating systems.

-|image8| To launch the installer, it is necessary to enable the flag execution on the installation file, typing the command in the bash:
+ **[LINUX]** To launch the installer, it is necessary to enable the flag execution on the installation file, typing the command in the bash:

 +----------------------------------+
 | chmod +x <Knowage_unix_1_0_0.sh> |